 The minimum number of licenses required is 2, whether the machine has 1 core or 8.
 However after 8 cores, the number of licenses is incremented by every 4 cores added.
 For example, for 9-12 core machine, licenses required increments to 3.
 For 13-16 cores, 4 licenses are required and so on.

 NCache allows unlimited licenses on a single machine, based on the core count.

 However, in case you increase the number of your cores to a number where the requirement for an additional license becomes valid, you get a friendly warning (can be viewed through Event Viewer tool in Windows) that you need to purchase a new license as your core count has exceeded its range limit.

+A perpetual license provides the user with the right to buy a license for an indefinite amount of time which means the user does not need to re-new the license unless new cores are added.
 Let’s suppose you were using NCache with 8 cores and increase the core number to 9.
 NCache will not stop working or interrupt your application, but it will be detected that a new license is required.

 For this, you have to reactivate your NCache License through the command line tool NActivate.exe located in %NCHOME%/bin/NActivate.